metzgr/eoc/_posts/2022-09-14-pma-learning-agenda.md

 img-alt: PMA seal
 ---

-<i>The <span style="color: #0071bc; font-weight: bold;">President’s Management Agenda (PMA)</span> defines Government-wide management priorities for all Federal agencies to improve how Government operates and performs, toward the vision of an effective, equitable, and accountable Government that delivers results for all Americans.
-This announcement was originally shared on Performance.gov .
+<i>The <a href="https://www.performance.gov/pma/">President’s Management Agenda (PMA)</a> defines Government-wide management priorities for all Federal agencies to improve how Government operates and performs, toward the vision of an effective, equitable, and accountable Government that delivers results for all Americans.
+This announcement was originally shared on <a href="https://www.performance.gov/blog/final-pma-learning-agenda-released/">Performance.gov</a>.
 Read on to learn more about the PMA Learning Agenda - and how you can contribute.</i>

 Today, the Office of Management and Budget (OMB) released the President's Management Agenda (PMA) Learning Agenda on Performance.gov.